therynamo/docs/content/plugins/registry/artifactory.md

 ## Secrets

 {{% alert color="warning" %}}
-Users should refrain from configuring sensitive information in your pipeline in plain text.
+Users should refrain from configuring sensitive information in their pipeline in plain text.
 {{% /alert %}}

-You can use Vela secrets to substitute sensitive values at runtime:
+Users can use [Vela secrets](/docs/concepts/pipeline/secrets/) to substitute sensitive values at runtime:

 ```diff
 steps: